Ada-Developers-Academy/core-unit-3/calling-apis/problem-set-requests-with-js.md

 Read the problem prompt, which will ask you to write JavaScript code to find certain answers.

-Once you found the answers, input them into the answers prompt below.
+Once you have found the answers, enter them into the answer prompts below.

 ## Preparation: LocationIQ Forward Geocoding API